 Next question, how to choose the right maternity bra?
 The very first thing, make sure that the bra is firm with elastic wide straps.
 Other essential features include a thick underbust band, broadsides, and a deep cup which prevents your breasts from bouncing.
 Below are some other tips.

-1. Pick a bra with a minimum of four rows of back eyes.
-Get a band with at least 5% spandex.
+1. Pick a bra with a minimum of four rows of back eyes at the back band.

 2. Emphasize on your comfort more than the feeling of appearing sexy.
 So, go for a bra that fully covers your breasts.